-I have been playing around with the ROM files of Nintendo DS games ever since I bought one and ‘accidentally’ acquired an R4 cartridge for it.
+I have been playing around with the ROM files of Nintendo DS games ever since I bought one (the DS Lite) and ‘accidentally’ acquired an R4 cartridge for it not long afterwards.

-There are plenty of tools out there which will let you look through and extract the files from within an NDS ROM, but I won’t be hosting any on here for obvious reasons 🙂
+There are plenty of tools out there which will let you look through and extract the files from within an NDS ROM, but the one I used the most was NDS Explorer v2.

 Once you had opened an NDS ROM inside the tool, you would see two panes of information available.
 The first (on the left below) showed you the general information about the ROM, the second would show you all of the files within – as well as givng you an option to extract it all into a folder.

 (In this example, I’ve opened up the game ‘Jewel Master – Cradle of Athena’)

 However, the file extraction option did have some limitations.
 The main one was that you could extract 1 file, from the ROM or you had to extract *every* file in the ROM.
 There was no in-between option.
 Quite often, I would have to extract everything then delete 90% of the unwanted files afterwards.

 This has been moved to a separate sub-page, so click here.

 The following are just some examples of what I’ve found under my NDS magnifying glass: